 True Miracle Stories

 Welcome!
-Here's another 'True Miracles' story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This one is about God's deliverance on a mountain pass in 1975!
+Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is about God's deliverance on a snowy mountain pass years ago.